Cassis ice cream: a milk ice cream with currant

 - Remove the stems from the currants, wash well and puree.
 Do not mix for too long, so that not too many bitter substances from the seeds are transferred into the puree.

-- If you do not like seeds, you should pass the fruit mass through a sieve.
+- If you do not like seeds, you should pass the fruit mixture through a normal sieve or Strainer* delete.

-- Place all ingredients except the currant puree and lemon juice in a pot and heat until the sugar is dissolved.
+- Put all the ingredients except the currant puree and lemon juice in a saucepan and heat until the sugar is dissolved.

-- Let the milk-cream mixture cool down for about 30 minutes.
+- Let the milk-cream mixture cool in the refrigerator.

-- Now add the red currant puree and optionally the lemon juice and mix well.
-If you put these ingredients into the ice cream mixture before heating it up, it can happen that the milk curdles and flocculates.
+- Now add the currant puree and optionally the lemon juice and mix well.
+If you add these ingredients to the ice cream before heating, the milk may curdle and flocculate.

-If the ice cream has been in the freezer for a longer time, it will become very hard.
-Then you should let it thaw in the fridge for about 30 minutes before serving.
+If your freezer is very cold, the ice cream will become somewhat hard over time during storage.
+Then let it thaw in the refrigerator for about 20 minutes before eating.

 Interesting facts about currants

-Picking currants yourself is no fun, but it guarantees the best and freshest fruit.
-Usually you can get currants where there are raspberries and blueberries to pick.
+- Picking currants yourself not fun, but guaranteed the best and freshest fruit.
+As a rule, you can also get currants where to pick raspberries and blueberries.

-The harvest time is between June and July.
-But you can also freeze the fruits very well.
+- The Harvest time is between June and July.
+But you can also freeze the fruit very well.

-As the currants for this cassis ice cream are processed raw, only fully ripe fruits should be used, as they are particularly sweet.
-You can tell when they are ripe by the fact that the berries come off the stalk very easily.
+- Since the currants for this cassis ice cream are processed raw, you should only use fully ripe fruits use, as they are particularly sweet.
+Ripeness is noticed by the fact that the berries are very easily detached from the stalk.